Department of Economics

 Teaching Assistants (estimated): 3

-The major in economics is useful as training for employment in business, government, and nonprofit agencies and as preparation for further study at the graduate level.
-It is also an excellent undergraduate background for study in professional schools of law, accounting, business administration, public administration, public policy, social work, and others.
+The General Program B.A. and B.S. majors in economics are useful as training for employment in business, government, and nonprofit agencies and as preparation for further study at the graduate level.
+They also provide an excellent undergraduate background for study in professional schools of law, accounting, business administration, public administration, public policy, social work, and others.
+The B.S. in Business Economics is a combined major and minor program that includes both the economic study of resource allocation and the development of business methods, practices and problem-solving.
+Students in Business Economics develop abilities in decision-making, policy analysis and deriving and communicating conclusions based on data in areas of business activity and services.
+The flexible program offers students a range of opportunities to develop their interests in business and economics.
+The undergraduate economics majors qualify as Science, Technology, Engineering and Math (STEM) degrees for the purpose of extending Optional Practical Training.
 The department also offers the M.A. and Ph.D. degrees in economics.

-Students may not declare a major in economics until they have completed both A ECO 110 and 111 with grades of C or better.
+Students may not declare any of the majors in the economics department until they have completed both A ECO 110 and A ECO 111 with grades of C or better.
 For exceptional circumstances, students who do not meet these requirements may appeal by written petition to the department chair.
 Appeals received by the first day of classes each semester will be evaluated before the final date for adding semester-length courses.

-Transfer students who have not completed both A ECO 110 and 111, or their equivalents, with grades of C or better will not be formally admitted to the major when they enter the University.
-Transfer students who are not admitted, but who want to major in economics, may declare their intention to major in economics and will be advised by the department as intended majors for one semester.
-After satisfying the admission criteria, students may be admitted to the major.
+Transfer students who have not completed both A ECO 110 and A ECO 111, or their equivalents, with grades of C or better will not be formally admitted to any of the department's majors when they enter the University.
+Transfer students who are not admitted, but who want to major in any of the economics programs, may declare their intention to major and will be advised by the department as intended majors for one semester.
+After satisfying the admission criteria, students may be admitted to a major.

 Degree Requirements for the Major in Economics